svalinn/mcnp2cad/README.rst

    * Correct handling of hexagonal prism lattices for lattices based on irregular hexgons
-   * Support for `ELL` (ellipse), `WED` (wedge), and `ARB` (arbitrary polyhedron) macrobodies
+   * Support for `ELL` (ellipse), `WED` (wedge), and `ARB` (arbitrary polyhedron)
-   * Ability to refer to individual facets of macrobodies as surfaces in cell specification, using the `NNNN.MM` syntax.
-Parsing support for this feature exists, but output support does not.
    * Support for lattices in universe 0
    * Faster/more efficient generation of embedded universes within lattices.
    * Complete support for `M=-1` argument in `TRn` (transform) cards.